A Visitors Guide to Safely Getting Around Uganda

 Here is what Uganda Wildlife Authority suggests: Self-drive options are best left for return visitors to the country and more seasoned travelers who are accustomed to driving in a variety of road conditions.
 You may find you are more comfortable leaving the driving to a Uganda safari driver guide who will also give you an interpretive commentary while you enjoy the scenic view.

 Leave the Driving to us – let us create an itinerary for you.
-We can also do this for your Volunteer Group and from Pickup and Drop-Off at Entebbe Airport you are under the care of our Expert Driver-Guide, a kind of guardian angel who will assist in making your time in Uganda, a successful one.
+We can also do this for your Volunteer Group and from Pickup and Drop-Off at Entebbe Airport you are under the care of our Expert Driver-Guide, a kind of guardian angel who will help in making your time in Uganda, a successful one.
 He does not need a map, it is in his head, he knows all the latest road-conditions and more.

 You are driven, you are given insight into the country, you are given cultural insights that you would not receive in any other way.